 What is the process for transfer requests?

-Transfer offers will be sent on April 10.
+Transfer room selection begins April 8.
 Priority will be given to those that submitted transfer requests in the fall semester that were not offered a transfer.
 New transfer requests are randomly assigned a priority.
-Due to high demand, we are typically not able to accommodate all transfer requests.
-If you do not receive an offer you will be given higher priority for a transfer in subsequent semesters.
+Units with private kitchens and bathrooms are in high demand and will not be available for all applicants.
+If you do not transfer to a new room you will be given higher priority for a transfer in subsequent semesters.

 Have any changes been made to the Housing Contract?